 Principles of cellular biology and a microscopic study of cells, tissues and organs.
 Emphasis is placed on structure-function relationships of the human body, and the clinical correlations are presented.
+6 semester hours, first year, semester 2.

 5206.
 Medical Neuroscience